imfl/beautiful-jekyll/data-mining/index.md

+---
+title: Contact me
+subtitle: Here you'll find all the ways to get in touch with me
+---

 ## Introducing Dynamic Time Warping Distance into Matrix Profile

 *an academic project on time series data mining.*

+- For the C++ code for this project, please click [here](https://github.com/imfl/data-minin) to visit the GitHub repository.

 ![demo](demo.gif)

 *A demo of code.
 Note how fast the optimized algorithms are, compared with brutal force.
 Over 95% of the entries are skipped.*

-- For the C++ code for this project, click [here](https://github.com/imfl/data-minin) to visit the GitHub repository.

 ---